Wesztman/brain/3d-prints/travel-case/README.md

 # 3D printed travel case for the Brain

 The travel case is designed in two parts and are connected with print in place magnets.
+The inside is designed to fit the Brain with the [3d printed case](../case/README.md).
+The lid snaps into place in an utterly satisfying way.

 ## Preview